915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-You might have noticed that methods like `insert`, `remove` or `sort` that only modify the list have no return value printed â they return the default `None`. [\[1]](#id2) This is a design principle for all mutable data structures in Python.
+You might have noticed that methods like `insert`, `remove` or `sort` that only modify the list have no return value printed – they return the default `None`. [\[1]](#id2) This is a design principle for all mutable data structures in Python.

 Another thing you might notice is that not all data can be sorted or compared.
-For instance, `[None, 'hello', 10]` doesnât sort because integers canât be compared to strings and *None* canât be compared to other types.
-Also, there are some types that donât have a defined ordering relation.
-For example, `3+4j < 5+7j` isnât a valid comparison.
+For instance, `[None, 'hello', 10]` doesn’t sort because integers can’t be compared to strings and *None* can’t be compared to other types.
+Also, there are some types that don’t have a defined ordering relation.
+For example, `3+4j < 5+7j` isn’t a valid comparison.